CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/StorageVirtualDrive.md

 HasVirtualDriveExtension returns a boolean if a field has been set.

+### SetVirtualDriveExtensionNil

+`func (o *StorageVirtualDrive) SetVirtualDriveExtensionNil(b bool)`

+ SetVirtualDriveExtensionNil sets the value for VirtualDriveExtension to be an explicit nil

+### UnsetVirtualDriveExtension
+`func (o *StorageVirtualDrive) UnsetVirtualDriveExtension()`

+UnsetVirtualDriveExtension ensures that no value is present for VirtualDriveExtension, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)